phoeniX-Digital-Design/phoeniX/README.md

 <div align="justify">

 The Static Time Analysis (STA) results indicate that the maximum delay observed in the core modules, and consequently in the pipeline stages, is approximately 4 nanoseconds.
-Setting the **clock cycle time at 4 nanoseconds** allows for sufficient margin to account for the maximum delay across the modules, ensuring that data propagates through the pipeline within the specified time frame.
+Setting the **clock cycle time at 4 nanoseconds** allows for sufficient margin to account for the maximum delay across the modules plus register setup time and hold time, ensuring that data propagates through the pipeline within the specified time frame.
 By adhering to this timing requirement, the processor can achieve a performance level of approximately **250 MHz**, enabling efficient execution of instructions and supporting the desired operational specifications.

 </div>